-Our Newest Breakthrough Strategy: For many of our clients, their IRA (or other company retirement plan that may someday be rolled over into an IRA) is their largest asset other than their home.
-Indeed, thanks to tax free compounding, an IRA tends to grow more rapidly over time than any other asset.
+Our breakthrough strategy: For many of our clients, their IRA (or other company retirement plan that may someday be rolled over into an IRA) is their largest asset other than their home.
+Indeed, thanks to tax-deferred compounding, an IRA tends to grow more rapidly over time than any other asset.

 Have you ever considered how to best pass on your IRA to your children or grandchildren in a way that allows them to also defer taxes on the money after you die?
 With good planning, your retirement account can become a tax-favored retirement account for your loved ones after you die.

-If you have an IRA (or company retirement plan), you should know that, based on recent IRS regulations, you now have the ability to “stretch out” the income taxable minimum distributions over a much longer period – over your lifetime plus the lifetime of your children or your grandchildren.
-We have run the new “stretch-out” numbers for clients and the results are staggering!
+If you have an IRA (or company retirement plan), you should know that, based on recent IRS regulations, you have the ability to defer the income taxable minimum distributions over a long period of time – over your lifetime plus an additional 10 years after your beneficiaries inherit the account (or even longer for minor or disabled beneficiaries).
+This 10-year “stretch-out” can be a significant tax benefit to your beneficiaries.

-Unfortunately, this stretch-out of your IRA over several generations is not automatic.
-Your beneficiaries must make the right income tax elections and only take out the required minimum distributions (unless they need more for worthwhile purposes).
-Without proper planning and direction, your IRA account could be carelessly spent by your child or worse yet, his or her spouse may take a big chunk of it in a divorce.
-When your child passes away, your IRA could then pass to unintended beneficiaries, like the child’s spouse or some other third party rather than to your grandchildren.
+Unfortunately, the 10-year stretch-out of your IRA is not automatic.
+Your beneficiaries must make the right income tax elections and take out the required minimum distributions at the right time and in the right way.
+Without proper planning and direction, your IRA account could be carelessly spent by your child, or worse yet, his or her spouse may take a big chunk of it in a divorce.
 Plus, your IRA can be grabbed by the creditors of your beneficiaries, because of an accident, a lawsuit, a financial setback or bankruptcy.
 In short, when your IRA goes directly to your child (or other named beneficiaries) there is nothing to protect it from these lurking problems, and the money will be gone within a short time.

-Based upon recent IRS regulations and rulings, there is now a way to properly protect your IRA for generations to come – the IRA Inheritance Trust.
+Based upon recent IRS regulations and rulings, there is now a way to properly protect your IRA after you die – the IRA Inheritance Trust.
 Phelps Law and its team of experienced tax attorneys who understand the complex IRS distribution rules is uniquely equipped to offer this ground-breaking trust.
 This powerful, cutting-edge planning technique has received a favorable published ruling from the IRS.